 4. Travel light

-Whilst this isn’t possible for everyone, if you are going to a sunny beach destination for 7 days ask yourself how many clothes and shoes do you really need?
-If you want to save 60 or 70 quid then fly with hand luggage only.
+If you are going to a sunny beach destination for 7 days ask yourself how many clothes and shoes do you really need?
+If you want to save money on hold luggage then pack light and fly with hand luggage only.
 Flip Flops don’t take up that much space!

 5. Be wise with your apps